nicholashanson/fluid_simulation/README.md

 Where $w_q$ is the weight in the $q$-th direction, $\rho$ is the fluid density, and $e_q = ( e_{qx}, e_{qy} )$ is the discrete velocity vector in the $q$-th direction.
 After this step is complete we return to the "Set Inlet" step.

+### Parallelization
+LBM was designed from inception to run on massively parallel architectures.
+Almost every part of this algorithm is parallelizable with little or no modification.

+I decided to parallelize the collision step using DPC++ ( Intel's implementation of SYCL ).
+DPC++ is part of the Intel OneAPI Toolkit.

+The C++ ABI used by DPC++ is incompatible with GCC and MSVC, so we need to compile our SYCL code into a dll with a C ABI.